awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 Instance scale\-in protection starts when the instance state is `InService`\.
 If you detach an instance that is protected from termination, its instance scale\-in protection setting is lost\.
 When you attach the instance to the group again, it inherits the current instance scale\-in protection setting of the group\.

  If all instances in an Auto Scaling group are protected from termination during scale in, and a scale\-in event occurs, its desired capacity is decremented\.
-However, the Auto Scaling group can't terminate the required number of instances until their instance protection settings are disabled\.
+However, the Auto Scaling group can't terminate the required number of instances until their instance scale\-in protection settings are disabled\.

 Instance scale\-in protection does not protect Auto Scaling instances from the following:
 + Manual termination through the Amazon EC2 console, the `terminate-instances` command, or the `TerminateInstances` action\.
 To protect Auto Scaling instances from manual termination, enable Amazon EC2 termination protection\.
 For more information, see [Enabling Termination Protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingDisableAPITermination) in the *Amazon EC2 User Guide for Linux Instances*\.